 More customers shopping online has resulted in more shipments on the road.
 In fact, 40 percent of U.S. internet users say they purchase items online several times a month.
 Furthermore, 20 percent of users say they purchase items and services online on a weekly basis.
 A couple of decades ago, these customers would have expected to pay shipping costs, but today, due to the Amazon effect, this has changed.

-In 2005, Amazon launched a new service called Amazon Prime.
-Most people today have either heard about Prime or used it.
-But at the time, it was a new concept that offered customers unlimited, free two-day shipping on Prime-eligible products for an annual fee.
+In 2005, Amazon launched a new service called Amazon Prime, a new concept that offered customers unlimited, free two-day shipping on Prime-eligible products for an annual fee.
 Customers positively responded to the concept, and the company quickly onboarded about 2 million Prime members.
 As the word spread and Amazon continued to promote the idea, membership grew to 100 million.

 Before Amazon launched Prime, the company was already “selling” the perk of “free” shipping by offering it on orders of $25 or more.
 Now, with both shipping models in play, the company is capitalizing on a psychology principle that is well-known to marketers: the use of the word “free.”